snotskie/ttrpg/md/index.md

 - **Setup:** You and your "allies" begin at position $0$.
 If an opponent has an SP of $10 (3)$, for example, they begin at position $10$ and add a Recovery button $3$ below that.
 All opponents also add a Defeat button at position $0$.
 - **Goal:** Move all your opponents to position $0$ before they can give you three Wound buttons in a row.
 - **Wounds:** When you are "wounded," gain a Wound button at the first position at or above your current track position without one already.
-- **Resolving Ties:** At the end of the round, if opposing sides are tied for the most temporary Blessings, no one takes a special action that round.
+- **Resolving Ties:** After the round, if opposing sides are tied for the most temporary Blessings, no one takes a special action.

 <div>
   <h4>